The Cheapest Time to Go to Iceland

 The Worst Time to Visit Iceland

-Those with tighter purse strings, however, will find that there are times where prices for a range of services and goods will be much higher than the rest of the year.
+Those with tighter purse strings, however, will find that there are times when prices for a range of services and goods will be much higher than the rest of the year.

-The weather in Iceland is also particularly fickle during this time and it’s more likely that your tours will get cancelled or rescheduled in Winter.
+The weather in Iceland is also particularly fickle during this time, and it’s more likely that your tours will get canceled or rescheduled in Winter.
 This can derail the whole trip for those who’ve been frugal with their tour bookings.

 The other worst time to visit Iceland in terms of expense is the ‘high season’, when most tourists flock to the country.
 As stated, this coincides with the summer holidays of the Northern Hemisphere: June, July and August.
 Car rentals and other such services often operate differently during these months, hitching up prices as demand increases.